To dream, to laugh, to knit . . .

 I expect we could all name a few other places that Mr Burgess should have included in that list – I'd vote for Boston, for sure.
 The temperatures there are already down below freezing overnight and we're not even into December yet.

-I'll focus on the chaps in this blogpost and then suggest ideas for ladies next time.
+So let’s start with the menfolk in our lives….
 Men generally like simple, muted colours in their scarves but with a lot of textural interest.
-I have a couple of men's scarves already in my pattern collection and have just added a new one, the Grantchester Scarf.
+I have quite a number of men's scarves already in my pattern store and have just added a new one, the Grantchester Scarf.

 The scarf is worked in reversible stitch called Ribbon Basket Pattern, from our book, Reversible Knitting Stitches.
 This has a deep, rugged texture that traps the air and keep you warm even when the temperatures really start to fall.
 I used Knit Picks Wool of the Andes for this but any worsted weight, aran or similar yarn would work well.

 The pattern includes three different sizes so you can work a short neckwarmer, a good medium-sized scarf or a long wrapping style to suit whatever the new owner would like.
 Have a look at my earlier blogpost for lots of ideas on scarf lengths to see what might suit them best.